-Educational Accessibility Advisor and ADA Coordinator
+Educational Accessibility Advisor

-The Office of Educational Accessibility is responsible for ensuring compliance with and advocacy for students under Titles II and III of the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments Act of 2008 (ADAAAA) and Sections 504 and 508 of the Rehabilitation Act of 1973.
+The Office of Educational Accessibility is responsible for ensuring institutional compliance and advocacy for students under Title III of the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments Act of 2008 (ADAAAA) and Section 504 of the Rehabilitation Act of 1973.
 The Office of Educational Accessibility adheres to the standards as set forth by the Council for the Advancement of Standards in Higher Education (CAS) and the Association for Higher Education and Disability (AHEAD) for Student Disability Resources and Services.

 The Office of Educational Accessibility deals with issues of access and barrier removal for students and members of the public.
 All questions regarding accommodations for Faculty and Staff should be directed to the Office of Human Resources.